triton-inference-server/server/docs/http_grpc_api.rst

 the server and all the models being served.
 Performing an HTTP GET to /api/status/<model name> returns information about the server and the single model specified by <model name>.
-The server status is returned in the HTTP response body in either text format (the default) or in binary format if query parameter format=binary is specified (for example, /api/status?format=binary).
+The server status is returned in the HTTP response body in either text format (the default), in binary format if query parameter format=binary is specified (for example, /api/status?format=binary) or in json format if query parameter format=json is specified (for example, /api/status?format=json).
 The success or failure of the status request is indicated in the HTTP response code and the **NV-Status** response header.
 The **NV-Status** response header returns a text protobuf formatted :cpp:var:`RequestStatus
 <nvidia::inferenceserver::RequestStatus>` message.

 For GRPC the :cpp:var:`GRPCService